bagisto/bagisto-docs/src/docs/package-development/datagrid.md

 Congratulations!
 You've successfully mastered DataGrid development in Bagisto.

 Your foundation is solid!
 You can now build professional admin interfaces with powerful data management capabilities.
+The next logical step is to make your DataGrid accessible to administrators through proper navigation.

+**Continue to:** **[Menu](./menu.md)** - Create admin menu entries so administrators can easily access your DataGrid

-Continue building your complete package by exploring other essential topics like Views, Controllers, Models, Repositories, etc. to create full-featured admin interfaces that administrators will love to use.
+With DataGrid and menu integration complete, you'll have a fully functional admin interface that administrators will love to use.
 Each new concept builds upon what you've already learned, making your Bagisto packages more robust and user-friendly.